eadeeeaefea/p_5c39354b/README.md

 ## update
 - 2019.10.11
-    - A plot program powered by qt stored in "folder" qtPlot
+    - A plot program powered by qt stored in folder *Plot*

+- 2019.10.20
+    - Pack up the program and encapsulate it into an app.
+For detailed usage, please see readme folder *app*